 - 1. When mutual agreement about all required elements of the IEP is not achieved, the parent or adult student who disagrees shall be offered a single opportunity to have the committee recess for a period of time not to exceed ten school days unless the parties mutually agree otherwise and reconvene. - 2.
-The 10-day recess is not required when the student's presence on the campus presents a danger of physical harm to the student or others or when the student has a committed an expellable offense or an offense that may lead to placement in a DAEP [ 19 TAC § 89.1050(g)(1)]. - 3.
+The 10-day recess is not required when the student's presence on the campus presents a danger of physical harm to the student or others or when the student has a committed an expellable offense or an offense that may lead to placement in a DAEP [19 TAC § 89.1050(g)(1)]. - 3.
 The deliberations should thoroughly outline the school district's recommendations as well as the parent's points of disagreement. - 4.
 Prior to the end of the ARD, schedule the date and time of the next ARD, often referred to as the 10-day ARD or the Reconvened ARD.
 This date must be held within 10 school days of the ARD Meeting (unless both the parent and the LEA agree to extend beyond the 10-day timeline). - 5.
 Contact the Program Manager for the student's program regarding the ARD that ended in disagreement to schedule a staffing at least 2-3 days prior to the Reconvened or 10-Day ARD. - 6.
-During the recess, the parents and the school-based committee members shall consider alternatives for any disputed educational programming, gather data, prepare further documentation, and/or obtain additional resource persons which may assist in enabling the committee to reach mutual agreement, if possible [19 TAC § 89.1050(g)(2)]. - 7.
-If the Reconvened/10 Day ARD committee does not reach mutual agreement, give the parent a current copy of their procedural safeguards (utilize the September 2022 updated version) and explain the Resolving Disagreement process found on page 12.
-Let the parent know that the District will implement the IEP which it has determined to be appropriate in five school days from receipt of the Prior Written Notice: Notice of Decision/Refusal.
-Also, inform the parent that the Prior Written Notice will be sent to the parent.
+A Prior Written Notice of Decision is not necessary after the non-consensus ARD unless the ARD Committee will not reconvene for a 10-day recess ARD.
+The Prior Written Notice of Decision should be provided after the final 10-day recess.